 Environment variables precedence in Docker Compose

-When the same environment variable is set in multiple sources, Docker Compose follows a precedence rule to determine the value for that variable.
+When the same environment variable is set in multiple sources, Docker Compose follows a precedence rule to determine the value for that variable in your container's environment.

 This page contains information on the level of precedence each method of setting environmental variables takes.